Cowen Raises Restaurant Brands International (NYSE:QSR) Price Target to $65.00

-Restaurant Brands International (NYSE:QSR – Get Rating) (TSE:QSR) had its price objective upped by stock analysts at Cowen from $62.00 to $65.00 in a research report issued to clients and investors on Friday, Benzinga reports.
-The brokerage currently has a “market perform” rating on the restaurant operator’s stock.
-Cowen’s price objective would suggest a potential upside of 8.91% from the stock’s previous close.
+Restaurant Brands International (NYSE:QSR – Get Rating) (TSE:QSR) had its target price raised by research analysts at Cowen from $62.00 to $65.00 in a report released on Friday, Stock Target Advisor reports.
+The firm presently has a “market perform” rating on the restaurant operator’s stock.
+Cowen’s target price would suggest a potential upside of 9.91% from the company’s current price.

 Institutional Trading of Restaurant Brands International